 The bottom line – which is the best digital camera for you?

 “The best digital camera is the one you have with you.” – They say!

-So, that has to do with how much gear you’re willing to carry around.
-And – will you actually do it?
+That has to do with how much gear you’re willing to carry around.
+And – will you actually do so?

-These are serious factors in why I downsized from my full frame Canon system to Fuji Mirrorless (my husband is grateful because now I carry my own bag instead of him being my Sherpa).
+These were serious factors in why I downsized from my full-frame Canon (5D Mark III) system to Fuji mirrorless.
+My husband is grateful because now I carry my own bag instead of him always being my Sherpa.

-These are serious factors in why I downsized from my full frame Canon system to Fuji Mirrorless (my husband is grateful because now I carry my own bag instead of him being my Sherpa).
-I often left lenses behind and just went with my 50mm or simple 24-105mm (Canon) because I just didn’t want to heft it all around all day.
+I often left lenses behind and just went with my 50mm or simple 24-105mm f/4 lens (Canon) because I just didn’t want to heft all of it around all day.

 So the bottom line is to pick the camera that best matches your answers to the questions above, and which you are most likely to take with you when you go out.

 Choose the one that’s fun to play with and you like how it works.

 If the buttons and menu annoy you in the store when you test it – they will annoy you forever and it will make photography less fun.
 Pick the camera that’s intuitive for you to use and that gives you the most pleasure and joy.
 Not the one that other people say you should use.